 Sales at the office-equipment division, Canon’s biggest, may drop 5.2 percent to 1.8 trillion yen this year, the company said yesterday, abandoning an earlier forecast for 1.1 percent growth.
 Imaging-systems sales may increase 17 percent, compared with the 20 percent it previously forecast.

 U.S. printer makers, including Xerox Corp.
-(XRX) and Lexmark International Inc. (LXK), lowered earnings forecasts earlier this month, citing weakness in Europe.
+(XRX:US) and Lexmark International Inc. (LXK:US), lowered earnings forecasts earlier this month, citing weakness in Europe.
 Worldwide hardcopy peripherals shipments declined 7.4 percent in the first quarter this year, researcher IDC said in May.

 The target for compact-camera sales this year was lowered to 21 million units from the 22 million forecast earlier, according to the statement.
 The company kept the sales target for single-lens reflex cameras, used by professionals, unchanged at 9.2 million units.